One-Click-Auth/.github/contributions.md

 ## Development Setup

-If you need help setting up the development environment, please refer to the [Development Setup](DEVELOPMENT_SETUP.md) guide.
+If you need help setting up the development environment, please refer to the [Join our Discord Server and ask your doubts](https://discord.gg/Nffmzfxy) guide.

 ## License